IDI-Systems/acre2/docs/wiki/development/building.md

 mklink /J "P:\idi\acre" "[location of the ACRE2 project]"
 ```

-Then, copy the `cba` folder from the `tools` folder to `P:\x\cba`.
+Then, copy the `cba` folder from the `include\x` folder to `P:\x\cba`.
 Create the `x` folder if needed.
 That folder contains the parts of the CBA source code that are required for the macros to work.

 ### Create a Test Build